Tennis-Djokovic edges closer to Grand Slam record with spot in last eight | Sports-Games

 Tennis-Djokovic edges closer to Grand Slam record with spot in last eight

-The Serbian, who is currently tied with Spain's Rafa Nadal at 22 majors, was untroubled by his 94th-ranked opponent, the first Peruvian in 29 years to reach a Grand Slam fourth round, on a windy day on Philippe Chatrier court.
-He attacked Varillas at every opportunity to avoid being drawn into lengthy baseline battles that had seen the 27-year-old win all his three previous rounds in five-set marathons.

-Varillas lost the vast majority of the shorter rallies and could not find a way back into the match as Djokovic set up a quarter-final against 11th seed Karen Khachanov.
 A two-time champion in Paris, Djokovic has now reached the quarter-finals at the French Open for a record 17th time, one more than 14-time champion Rafa Nadal who is absent this year due to injury.
+"I am proud of all the records but it also means I am not young any more," said the 36-year-old."It was the best level of tennis I have played here so I am very satisfied."

+"I put in a lot of effort like all the players and the situation today is not the same like, say, 10 years ago.
+When I play like today I am satisfied and motivated to continue."
+Djokovic, who next faces 11th seed Karen Khachanov in the quarter-finals, attacked Varillas at every opportunity to avoid being drawn into lengthy baseline battles that had seen the 27-year-old win all his three previous rounds in five-set marathons.
+He played the angles from the start, moving Varillas around and the tactic instantly paid off with two quick breaks in succession for a 4-0 lead.

+Varillas had come back from two sets down in two of his three previous matches but could not get back into this game as his opponent clinched the first set.
+It was a similar story in the next two with Varillas playing catch-up from the start and Djokovic firing winners at will before an easy volley on his first match point saw him seal his record last eight spot.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)